 The University continues to track towards its commitment to recycle 95 percent of construction and demolition debris for new and renovated buildings, including construction of the Arts and Transit Project, and 20 Washington Road.

-Continue to apply Life Cycle Cost Analysis and an internal "carbon tax" to justify efficient technologies that may have higher upfront costs but lower system lifetime costs and other environmental benefits.
+Continue to apply Life Cycle Cost Analysis to justify efficient technologies that may have higher upfront costs but lower system lifetime costs and other environmental benefits.

-Evaluate educational and research potential of major and minor projects, where appropriate.
+Evaluate educational and research potential of major and minor projects, where appropriate, as we launch the next Capital Plan.